chinmay5/utility/README.md

 This repo basically consists of certain utility files that I end up developing for simpler tasks.

 1. KNN-Pytorch is going to use KNN in CUDA mode.
 I tried making it as intuitive as possible
+2. LSH implementation from the coursera NLP course